CodeMarie/Data-Cleanse-Retail/README.md

 To fulfil brief point 4 a total expenses from the four expenses is require.
 Also the profitability is needed using the amount_in_gbp subtracting from the total expenses After this a groupby of all branches can be used to sum up for the rows.
 This then allows the top 10 and bottom 10 profitable branches (using ascending = False) to indicate how profitable the branches are. are.

+Please note there are addition comments to the cleansing and merging of data required from the stage of raw data cleanse to the production of cleansed files saved as csvs for export within the folder csvs_clean

 # Technologies used and Problems encountered

 As the files provided were very large, the computer processing power meant running the code caused a lot of time delays.
 Occassionally the imports of Pandas refused to work which meant restarting VS code and causing a long delay to re-run the raw data code.

 Jira was used for project management and for monitoring of own Sprint.
-Pandas, Jupyter Notebooks, Python, Dash (in Part Two) and the various Components have been used.
+A virtual environment was used with cleansing by Pandas within Jupyter Notebooks, Python, Dash (in Part Two) alongside Bootstrap components and CSS for styling.

 There were mixed string characters as values under the quantity and amount_in_gbp files.
 These were initially tried to be replaced however, as more than 5 occurrances were detected a regex and to_numeric() was used instead.

 The Bassetlaw_outlet.csv was requested to be added to the dataset which only contained files for 2013.
-This is the file which had a lot of unexpected values.
+This file in particular had a lot of unexpected values requiring extra cleansing.

 ## Part Two